Game Boy Advance Architecture

 In terms of circuitry, the ARM7TDMI is a cut-down version of the ARM710 with interesting additions.
 The core includes [12] [13]:

-• 16 general-purpose 32-bit registers: While it’s a big step compared to the seven 8-bit registers of the SM83/Game Boy, this is a compromise of the RISC guidelines, which required thirty-two 32-bit registers instead.
-This is because ARM favoured maintaining a small silicon size [13].
+• 16 general-purpose 32-bit registers: While it’s a big step compared to the seven 8-bit registers of the SM83/Game Boy, it represents a compromise on the RISC guidelines, which stipulate thirty-two 32-bit registers.
+This is because ARM favoured maintaining a small silicon footprint [14].

 • 32-bit data bus and ALU: Meaning it can move and operate 32-bit values without consuming extra cycles.

 • Clean 32-bit addressing: This is part of Apple’s input.
-The first three ARM CPUs used 26-bit memory addresses to optimise performance (the combined Program Counter and Status Register could fit in a single 32-bit word) in exchange for memory addressability (up to 64 MB of memory could be accessed).
-The follow-up ARM6 series (with its ARMv3 ISA) implemented 32-bit addressing logic, but kept a backwards-compatible mode for old code.
-Now, the ARM7TDMI (being mobile-focused) scrapped the 26-bit mode and only houses logic for 32-bit addresses (reducing the amount of silicon needed).
+The first three ARM CPUs employed 26-bit memory addresses to optimise performance (allowing to store the Program Counter and Status Register in a single 32-bit word) in exchange for memory addressability (only up to 64 MB of memory could be accessed).
+The follow-up ARM6 series (with its ARMv3 ISA) introduced 32-bit addressing logic, but kept a backwards-compatible mode for legacy code.
+Now, the ARM7TDMI (being mobile-focused) scrapped the 26-bit mode and only houses logic for 32-bit addresses, thereby reducing the amount of silicon needed.

-• No cache: Another cost-reduction of this chip, as previous ARM chips bundled some cache.
+• No cache: Another cost-saving measure in this chip, as earlier ARM chips bundled some cache.

 Finally, all of this can operate with a 3 Volt power supply [15].
 This is an evident step towards mobile computing, as earlier cores required a 5 V supply.